 2. Make time for fresh air

 Never underestimate the power of fresh air.
-Chapelton resident Susan McGregor has been taking full advantage of Chapelton’s unique position between city and country over lockdown:
+Chapelton resident Susan Macgregor has been taking full advantage of Chapelton’s unique position between city and country over lockdown:

 “I’ve really enjoyed running and walking along the Chapelton trail – and you’ll often see me on a lunchtime cycle exploring the quiet back roads out by Cookney.

 “Even further afield, there are lots of options for great walks when you have more time on your hands.
-I’ve enjoyed going for walks and runs at Drumtochty Glen, Durris and Countesswells.”
+I’ve enjoyed going for walks and runs and with the snowfall in February I was able to ski on the forest tracks at Drumtochty Glen, Durris and Countesswells.”

 Resident Lesley Smith agrees: “The benefits of working from home in Chapelton are the beautiful walks we have on our doorstep.
 I can just nip out at lunchtime to get some fresh air and I’m surrounded by gorgeous countryside.”